Yoga Therapy Training

 So far there is no Dutch standarts for Yoga Therapy Training programs.
 The Dutch association has just been founded but is not yet active.

 We offer 4 different prices depending on the choice of accommodation during the intensive week in Germany.
 The dormitory counts 6-12 beds.
 The single room has its own bathroom.
-You may pay the total amount or in three installments.
+You may pay the total amount or in 12 monthly instalments.
+The spread monthly payment will be deducted partly by Yoga Vidya Germany & Yoga Vidya Rotterdam.

 The fee includes: